 - By asking an open-ended question, the answers of which can be coded to a respective number of label decided by the researcher.

-- The other alternative is to include a multiple choice question in which the answers will be labeled.
+- The other alternative to collect nominal data is to include a multiple choice question in which the answers will be labeled.

-In both the cases, the analysis of gathered data will happen using percentages or mode,i.e., the most common answer received for the question.
-It is possible for a single question to have more than one modes as it is possible for two common favorites can exist in a target population.
+In both cases, the analysis of gathered data will happen using percentages or mode,i.e., the most common answer received for the question.
+It is possible for a single question to have more than one mode as it is possible for two common favorites can exist in a target population.